Luca-Mutton/CT6RIGPR_Arcade1/ReadMe.txt

 Description

+The game is an arcade platformer where the player will control a vehicle with the goal of collecting a certain amount of points, whilst playing against a timer, to progress to the next level by colliding with an object.
+This functionality works, however, in the game at present only an initial temporary level has been implemented to allow functionality testing and design experimentation.

+The player must collect 200 points to progress to next level.

 Project Status
 In the game so far, the player will control a character where they will have to traverse across a level consisting of falling platforms that will fall when the player has touched one of them.
 The character moves by using the motion controls of the mouse